After you take your melatonin supplement, how does your body use the melatonin in your system? How is it absorbed- and for how long?

 Will melatonin work better if I take more?

-It seems intuitive that if you take more of something, the longer it might last in your body.
-In the case of melatonin, it appears that the more melatonin you take does marginally increase how long it takes for the hormone to be degraded.
+In the case of melatonin, the more melatonin you take does marginally increase how long it takes for the hormone to be degraded.

-There is no evidence that people build a tolerance to melatonin.
-But although side effects of using melatonin is rare, there are still cases of people who experience side effects with use.
-Use melatonin supplements responsibly to avoid any unwanted side effects, which might include:
+Side effects of using melatonin is rare, but there's still cases of people who experience mild side effects from taking too much melatonin.
+Use melatonin supplements responsibly to avoid unwanted side effects, which might include:

 - Dizziness or grogginess